-Most people have a natural instinct to say “no” the first time they’re asked to an appointment.
-The second time, too.
-Yet, the third time can often be the charm, especially with successful people.
-These people appreciate passion and perseverance.
-So, staying strong after two objections, as long as you’re professional, may be received as positive.
+Some people may have a natural instinct to say “no” the first or second time they’re asked to an appointment.
+Yet, the third time could be the charm, especially with successful people who appreciate passion and perseverance.
+So, staying strong after two objections, as long as you’re professional and considerate, may be received as positive.

 Yet, if the answer remains “no” after three attempts, it’s time to gracefully exit.
 Perhaps say “Things could change over time.
-Would you be OK if I touched base with you, let’s say every six months?”
-Most people won’t object, so you follow through on your word and call them in six months.
+Would you be OK if I touched base with you in six months?”
+Most people won’t object, so follow through on your word and call them in six months.

 Pursuing appointments with potential new clients isn’t easy after hearing “I already have an advisor.”
-Yet, proactive responses, good follow-up questions, and a bit of relentlessness can set you apart.
+Yet, proactive responses, good follow-up questions and a bit of relentlessness could set you apart.
 Try these and see if your results improve.

 One of the best ways to understand a prospect’s approach to finances is to help them uncover their underlying motivations and values.
 In fact, they may not have considered how their emotions, attitudes and impulses drive their decision-making.
 Knowing that you can offer a more holistic approach to managing their finances may be a differentiator when considering whether to use your services.